cartiervu/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
-Visually animates well known sorting algorithms step-by-step.
+Visually animates well known sorting algorithms.

 ## Bubble Sort
 Bubble sort, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.